“THE RACE OF THE BERBER HORSES”

 National Institute for Conservation and Restoration in Rome

-Conservation work on Cagli’s mural painting will be carried out by the National Institute for Conservation and Restoration (ISCR), established in 1939 and a specialized authority for restoration and conservation of works of art and cultural heritage.
+The work will be carried out by the National Institute for Conservation and Restoration (ISCR), established in 1939 and a specialized authority for the restoration and conservation of works of art and cultural heritage.
 Its School of Higher Education (SAF) for conservation is a five year course which trains future restorers.
-In 2008, ISCR became a technical body of the Ministry of Cultural Heritage and Tourism.
+In 2008, ISCR became a technical body of the Ministry of Culture.

 The Institute offers a multidisciplinary approach which allows theory to become practice in a setting where research, training, systematic and continuous restoration and experimentation take place simultaneously.
 Art historians, architects, archaeologists, physicists and experts in environmental controls, chemists, biologists, and restorers of different types of materials of historical and cultural artifacts work together, making ISCR unique in the world.